s-bear/jetson-tx1-imx219/README.md

    ```bash
    sudo ./apply_binaries.sh --no-chrome
    ```
-   The `--no-chrome` option is added by one of my patches--it stops the script from copying the Chromium browser into the filesystem.
+   The `--no-chrome` option is added by one of my patches--it stops the script from copying the Chromium browser (230 MB without its dependencies) into the filesystem.

 ## Part 5: Make and flash the system image.
 1. Use `make image` to generate the system image.